Sleep for life

 Sports will boost your sleep but it can take several weeks to take effect so don’t despair if you don’t see any results immediately.
 Studies show that exercising can increase total sleep time by up to 1.25 hours, so hang in there!

 For the best possible sleep we need to stay thermo-neutral, meaning that we are neither too hot nor too cold.
 However, many suffer from sweating at night and can't keep the optimal temperature for sleep.
-With a combination of a high tech natural fibre and innovative construction techniques Dagsmejan sleepwear helps you to stay in the ideal climatic zone.
+With a combination of a high tech natural fibre and innovative construction techniques Dagsmejan sleepwear helps you to stay in the ideal climatic zone so you don't have to worry about being hot and cold at night.
 For a deeper and longer sleep, scientifically proven.

 the best temperature for sleep